Zenitugo/Zenitugo/README.md

 😊   I’m looking for help with open-source projects, hackathons, internships, and entry-level opportunities.

-🌱   I'm currently taking part in the GCP professional Networking course

  ##  JOB INTEREST
  💼     DevOps Engineer (Intern or Junior level).